danjgale/nii-masker/README.md

   --regressor_names regressor_names [regressor_names ...]
                         The regressor names to use for confound regression.
-                        Applies to all regressor files and the names must correspond to headers in each file --realign_derivs      Whether to include temporal derivatives of realignment regressors. --t_r must be specified.
+                        Applies to all regressor files and the names must correspond to headers in each file.
+If no regressor names are provided, but files are, all regressors in regressor files are used.
+  --realign_derivs      Whether to include temporal derivatives of realignment
+                        regressors. --t_r must be specified.
   --as_voxels           Whether to extract out the timeseries of each voxel